 On Caesar’s Wife & Why Petraus Had To Resign

 I’m one of those people who believes in the separation of sex and state.
-If you’re a public servant, I don’t care what you do or what or who you do it with (as long as it’s not a minor) provided you’re doing a good job.
+If you’re a public servant, I don’t care what you do or who you do it with (as long as it’s not with a minor) provided that you’re doing a good job.

 Case in point: While Bill Clinton was playing with his cigar and Monica Lewinsky, he was balancing the budget and leading us through a time of economic prosperity.
 His sexual indiscretions behind close doors should have stayed there, and as far as his impeachment for perjury and obstruction of justice, find me a cheating husband who will not do everything to cover up and/or deny his infidelity.

 So when I first heard about General Petraus’ resignation from his CIA director’s post, due to an extramarital affair, my first reaction was to think that he didn’t need to resign.
 Now, I think that he couldn’t do otherwise.